Kevin-KD/PHC-Undervolt-Replacement/README.md

 $ sudo rdmsr -0 -a 0x198 | cut -b 13-14
 ```
 For my CPU, the register value for 0.8 GHz is 88.

+The register value for 0.6 GHz is 86.

+It is an undocumented feature called SLFM6 found by unclewebb.
 ### Step 3: undervolt and stress test

 In order to find the default voltage, use the same method as step 2 to set cpu frequency.